 This project had 3 parallel delivery tracks: a Shopify site with custom user-facing booking pages, a Shopify App to control that booking software, and the Shopify POS App to ensure seamless checkin.

-Needless to say, consistency in design approach, focus on scalability, and relentless attention to detail were not nice-to-haves for this project, but absolutely necessary pillars to stand up this interwoven experience.
+Needless to say, consistency in design approach, focus on scalability, and relentless attention to detail were necessary pillars to stand up this interwoven experience.

-I tracked every front-end function to the Franchise Dashboard app to ensure every piece of data had a home and method of being managed.
+I tracked every front-end function of the user-facing booking system to the Franchise Dashboard app to ensure every piece of data had a home and method of being managed.
 With a team of six developers, this mapping came in handy for faster build cycles.

-Finally, attention to the design to keep it educative and playful, as it should be for a children’s museum.
+Finally, attention to the design to keep it educational and playful, as it should be for a children’s museum.
 It was a great exercise in balancing conversion-focussed design with a playful user group.

 Custom Shopify pages for parents to engage with the various event types, quickly view available dates, add-on crafts, and easily reserve their spot, especially on mobile devices.